Religion in Trinidad and Tobago: Freedom of religion

 The constitution of Trinidad and Tobago establishes the freedom of religion and prohibits religious discrimination.
 An anti-blasphemy law is part of the legal code but is not enforced.

-Religious groups may register with the government in order to be able to perform marriages, sponsor missionaries, or accept tax-exempt donations.
+Religious groups must register with the government in order to be able to perform marriages, sponsor missionaries, or accept tax-exempt donations.

 Voluntary religious instruction is available as part of the public school curriculum.
 The government subsidizes religious private schools affiliated with Christian, Muslim, and Hindu groups.

 In 2017, Trinidad and Tobago set a uniform minimum marriage age of 18 years.
 Previously, different age limits were enforced for different religious groups.
-While many organizations (and particularly religiously affiliated women's organizations) welcomed this change, some religious organizations such as the orthodox Hindu organization Sanatan Dharma Maha Sabha stated that they would oppose the law on the grounds that it infringes on religious freedom and their view that girls 16-17 who are pregnant should be able to get married to the father of their child.
+While many organizations (and particularly religiously affiliated women's organizations) welcomed this change, some religious organizations such as the orthodox Hindu organization Sanatan Dharma Maha Sabha stated that they would oppose the law on the grounds that it infringes on religious freedom and their view that girls 16-17 who are pregnant should be able to marry the father of their child.

 The government of Trinidad and Tobago hosts the Inter-Religious Organization, an interfaith coordinating committee with representatives from 25 religious groups, including Christian, Muslim, Hindu, Orisha and Baháʼí groups.
 Chaplains from the various religious denominations present in Trinidad Tobago are able to provide religious services to inmates in prisons.

 The Government of Trinidad and Tobago provides substantial subventions to religious groups.
 In 2003 the government provided TT$ 420,750 to religious groups.

+In 2023, the country was scored 4 out of 4 for religious freedom.